andriymz/andriymz.github.io/_posts/2019-03-16-authentication-using-kerberos.md

 {% include figure image_path="/assets/images/kerberos/token_1.png" %}

 It is also possible to get the underlying class implementing the Token interface by calling its *decodeIdentifier* method.
-In our example our HDFS Delegation Token is represented by the [DelegationTokenIdentifier](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/apidocs/org/apache/hadoop/mapreduce/security/token/delegation/DelegationTokenIdentifier.html) class containing all the token details:
+In this example the HDFS Delegation Token is represented by the [DelegationTokenIdentifier](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/apidocs/org/apache/hadoop/mapreduce/security/token/delegation/DelegationTokenIdentifier.html) class containing all the token details:

 {% include figure image_path="/assets/images/kerberos/token_2.png" %}